Barrister Babu: Plot

 In the pre-independence era in rural Bengal, Aniruddh Roy Choudhary, a 22-year-old barrister, returns from London to his family's native village of Tulsipur, intending to marry his childhood sweetheart, Saudamini Bhaumik.
 Meanwhile, Aniruddh's best friend, Saurabh, is going to marry Sampoorna, a Bengali girl.
-Sampoorna's parents, Sundaram and Devoleena, and her widowed aunt Sumati, decide to raise money for her dowry by marrying off Sumati's very young daughter Bondita to an elderly man.
+Sampoorna's parents, Sundaram and Devoleena, and her widowed aunt Sumati, decide to raise money for her dowry by marrying off Sumati's young daughter Bondita to an elderly man.

-On Bondita's wedding day, Aniruddh finds out about the planned child marriage and tries unsuccessfully to stop it.
-When the elderly groom drops dead midway through the wedding, his relatives declare Bondita a widow and demand that she perform sati.
+On Bondita's wedding day, Aniruddh discovers the planned child marriage and unsuccessfully tries to stop it.
+When the elderly groom dies midway through the wedding, his relatives declare Bondita a widow and demand she perform sati.
 In a desperate attempt to save her life, Aniruddh marries Bondita, and shocks his family by bringing her home as his wife.

 Saudamini, with the assistance of Aniruddh's father Binoy, who wants Aniruddh to return to London and practice law there, plots to separate the newlyweds.
 On the other hand, Aniruddh's uncle Trilochan accepts Bondita, and becomes fond of her.

 After a con man tricks Bondita into helping him, Aniruddh sends her back to her mother, where she is seen as bad luck, abused, and finally sold to a brothel in Kolkata.
 When Aniruddh finds out, he races to retrieve her, only to be beaten up by the guards and stabbed by the madam.
 Saurabh rescues him, and the two return in disguise to rescue all of the girls in the brothel.

 Meanwhile, Trilochan discovers Saudamini's plot, and she pushes him over, leading to his paralysis from head injuries.
 When Aniruddh also discovers the plot, Saudamini is expelled from the household.
 Bondita cures Trilochan's paralysis and is finally accepted by the whole family.

 Some time later, Aniruddh, Binoy, and Trilochan visit Sir John Greenwood, the village chief, with various requests.
 Aniruddh wants permission to send Bondita to school, while Binoy and Trilochan want permission to build a factory and for the village farmers to stop growing indigo.
 There they encounter Saudamini, now married to Sir Greenwood and calling herself "Betty".
 Sir Greenwood, at Saudamini's urging, insults them, finally challenging Aniruddh to a competition.
 If Sir Greenwood loses, he will grant all their requests and resign from his position; if Aniruddh loses, he must become Greenwood's slave for the rest of his life.
 Aniruddh accepts the challenge and ultimately wins the competition.